2023 CONCACAF Nations League final: Summary

 The United States entered the final missing several players: McKennie and Dest were suspended, while Miles Robinson was out injured.
-Callaghan named Joe Scally and Walker Zimmerman to replace Dest and Robinson in the backline, while Brendan Aaronson would replace McKennie in the midfield.
+Callaghan named Joe Scally and Walker Zimmerman to replace Dest and Robinson in the backline, while Brenden Aaronson would replace McKennie in the midfield.
 It was the youngest-ever lineup for the United States in a tournament final, with an average age of 23 years, 314 days.
 Canada's starting lineup had two changes from the semifinal against Panama: defender Scott Kennedy replaced Steven Vitória; and midfielder Jonathan Osorio started in place of Tajon Buchanan.

 Canada began the match with the majority of possession, but were vulnerable to counter-attacks from the United States.
 The first goal of the final came from a Reyna corner in the 12th minute that was headed in by Chris Richards from close range.
 Folarin Balogun—who had recently joined the United States team—missed a header from a set-piece in the 28th minute but scored the team's second goal in the 34th minute.
 A turnover at midfield allowed Reyna to receive the ball and pass it forward into Balogun's run into the box.
 A few minutes later, Canada had two chances to score that forced a pair of saves from Matt Turner and a clearance from Antonee Robinson.
 Richards and Balogun both recorded their first international goals, becoming the first U.S. players to score their debut goal in a tournament final.
 The United States entered half-time with a 2–0 lead.

 Reyna was replaced by Luca de la Torre at half-time due to injury concerns after being tackled by Alistair Johnston in stoppage time.
 The United States continued to put pressure on Canada and had two chances to score a third goal: Richards collected a misplayed clearance and his header hit the crossbar in the 55th minute; it was quickly followed by a shot by Balogun off a corner kick that was blocked off the line by Kennedy.
 John Herdman brought on two defenders, as well as Buchanan, in the 61st minute for Canada to change the team's shape as they continued to have the majority of possession but few chances to score; the team's 10 shots were all from outside the penalty area.
 Cyle Larin missed two chances to score for Canada in the 67th minute—a low shot that was blocked and a follow-up that went over the crossbar.
 The United States later moved to a three-man defense to close out the match, which ended in a 2–0 victory.
 Reyna was named man of the match for his first-half performance.